INTRODUCTION:

 Below is the Arduino sketch for our project.
 I have added comments to explain important parts of the code.
 Save the code as KY-035.ino and upload it to your Arduino board.

 Apply power to your Arduino Uno board and open the Serial Monitor.
-The analog value sent by the module will be displayed in the serial monitor.
-A value from 0~128 means a negative magnetic polarity while value from 129~255 means a positive magnetic polarity.
+The analog value sent by the module will be displayed on the serial monitor.
+A value from 0~128 means a negative magnetic polarity, while a value from 129~255 means a positive magnetic polarity.